dataaxiom/ghcr-cleanup-action/README.md

 ### `exclude-tags`

-This option is used to exclude tagged images from been deleted.
+This option is used to exclude tagged images from being deleted.
 Use it to exclude tags when combined with other options.
 It takes priority over all other options.